DAL3X/mass-spectrometry-regression/README.md

 It was developed as a part of scientific study about the thermal degradation of solid electrolyte interfaces (SEI) in lithium-ion batteries.

 # Usage and Outputs
-The script track the temperature and the following substances:
+The script tracks the temperature was used to track the following substances:

 ![substances](https://github.com/DAL3X/mass-spectrometry-regression/blob/master/pictures/interest.png)